rexthompson/axwx/doc/DesignSpecification.md

 - Retrieves HTML of station data table for the requested state
 - Parses out table rows as elements in a list
-- splits strings for each element in the station info list
+- Splits strings for each element in the station info list
-- adds each row's data as a new row in a `numpy` array
+- Adds each row's data as a new row in a `numpy` array

-#### Getting the latitude and longitude from the weather stations
+#### Getting the Latitude and Longitude from the Weather Stations

 Use the data scraped previously from Weather Underground (WU) listing the unique station identification.
-From these data, we created a script to obtain the latitude and longitude from these weather stations.
+From this data, we created a script to obtain the latitude and longitude from the weather stations.
 The script runs as follows:

-- Load the data into python using a `pandas` DataFrame.
+- Load the data into python using a `pandas` DataFrame
-- for each StationID
+- For each StationID:
     - Use `urllib3` package to make each API request using StationID
-    - Use `Beautiful Soup` to parse the XML document for lat, long and elevation
+    - Use `BeautifulSoup` to parse the XML document for latitude, longitude and elevation
     - Any missing data was filled in with NA's
 - Save the file and move on to bigger things